xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 To deal with this problem, I suggest that you create different directories, with different versions of the units as needed.
-If we do this properly, the code in each directory will remain self- consistent.
+If we do this properly, the code in each directory will remain self-consistent.
 I've tentatively created four directories:  SINGLE (for single-character experimentation), MULTI (for, of course, multi-character versions), TINY, and KISS.